 In a customer-first world, alignment on buyer personas has never been more vital.
-They are key in gaining our target buyer’s attention and staying focused on their needs.
+They are key in gaining our target buyers’ attention and staying focused on their needs.
 Being strategic with creating buyer personas gives us a better chance of nurturing the prospect from buyer to customer, and I believe the key to this is through aligning content to the buyer’s journey.

 The Key to Buyer Personas

 Instead of wasting dollars on marketing, strategically fashioning a few key buyer personas is essential to not only aligning sales and marketing, but to any modern business model.
-We all know the way marketing teams think is different from how the sales teams operate, but coming together and truly fashioning buyer personas to meet market needs is just the beginning of the battle.
+We all know the way that marketing teams think is different from how the sales teams operate, but coming together and fashioning buyer personas to meet market needs is just the beginning of the battle.

-Being on the Account Development team, I have my ear to the market every single day.
+Being on the account development team, I have my ear to the market every single day.
 From the marketing and sales execs I speak to, I hear numerous complaints about misalignment on buyer personas.
 The most common?
 That marketing isn’t creating enough of the right content that the sales team needs to reach out to a particular persona.
-Or, marketing doesn’t know what type of content to create as they aren’t able to track what the sales team is using or what’s best resonating with customers and prospects.
+Or marketing doesn’t know what type of content to create as they aren’t able to track what the sales team is using or what’s best resonating with customers and prospects.
 According to an Aberdeen report, “marketers and sellers who align content with key stages of the buyer’s journey are more likely to win business.
-68% of best-in-class companies have a process to align content with key stages of a buyer’s journey, vs. 53% of others.”
-(Aberdeen Best in Class Sales Enablement a Must-Have 2015).
+68% of best-in-class companies have a process to align content with key stages of a buyer’s journey, vs. 53% of others” (Aberdeen Best-in-Class Sales Enablement a Must-Have, 2015).

 On the other hand, I experience the benefits of this alignment every day by leveraging sales enablement technology.
 Through Highspot, any piece of content that I need is easily searchable, or I can browse and filter down through lists based on persona.
 With our robust analytics features, our marketing team is able to see what content I’m pitching out to my prospects and customers.
 If a datasheet that I’ve been pitching has been highly engaging with a particular buyer persona, our marketing team is able to see these analytics and create similar content, making for a closed loop process.
 This also allows us to increase our chances of resonating with this prospect, as well as refining our marketing and sales alignment of buyer personas.
 With our engagement analytics, marketing will spend less wasted dollars by targeting specific buyers in advertising.